ninajhun/ninajhun/README.md

 - styled-components

 -->
-## Currently open to work - If you are a recruiter, welcome! 👋
+## Currently open to work - If you're a recruiter, welcome! 👋

 ### 👩🏽‍💻 Hi, I’m Nina!
 I fell into the world of software development by accident and I haven’t looked back since.